Fishing With a Boat

 Failure to immediately remove and lawfully dispose of any harmful or potentially harmful aquatic plant that is clinging or attached to a vessel, watercraft, trailer, motor vehicle, or other device used to transport or launch a vessel or watercraft can result in a fine of $25-$500.

-In the state’s ongoing effort to combat the spread of invasive zebra mussels, boaters leaving or approaching public water in certain counties are required to drain all water from their vessels and on-board receptacles.
+In the state’s ongoing effort to combat the spread of invasive zebra mussels, boaters leaving or approaching public fresh water in anywhere in Texas are required to drain all water from their vessels and on-board receptacles.
 This applies to all types and sizes of boats whether powered or not, personal watercraft, sailboats, or any other vessel used to travel on public waters.
-For a list of affected counties and additional details, see Possession and Transport of Exotic Aquatic Species
+For additional details, see Possession and Transport of Exotic Aquatic Species

 Bighead and silver carp